JiaoMaWHU/PdfSigningServiceFromScratch/README.md

 Follow this [repo](https://github.com/g-a-d/aws-kms-sign-csr) to create a CSR using your KMS pair.
 Follow the "RSA" one.
 As the result, you should have a CSR called `new.csr`.

 ### Step 3.
 Get the Cert from a third-party tool
 Now we need to request a public CA to sign the CSR.
-Here I will use a free [website](https://8gwifi.org/signcsr.jsp) I found from Google.
-Paste your CSR into the box, select "Use Site Private Key" and click "Submit".
+Here I will use a free webiste [8gwifi.org](https://8gwifi.org/signcsr.jsp) I found from Google.
+Paste the content of `new.csr` into the box, select "Use Site Private Key" and click "Submit".
 The result will be in a box below in the PEM format.
 Copy the content and paste into a file, let's call it "cert.pem".

 ### Step 4.
 Sign your Pdf using the cert and AWS
 Clone this repo and open it using Intellij (create a project using existing files).
 Replace the pem file in the resource folder with your own.
+Change the kmsKeyId in `CreateSignatureExample.java`.
+Now you need to set the aws region to use.
+You can follow this [guide](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html), the `region` should be where you kms key is created.
+After this, change the outfile path in the `main` method to where ever you want.

+Great, now you can run the `main` method in `CreateSignatureExample.java`.
+It signs the `dummy.pdf` provided and saves `dummy_signed.pdf` to the output path.

 ### Step 5.
 Verify the signature
+You can verify the signature inside `dummy_signed.pdf`.
+For example, if you open it with Adobe Reader, open the signture panel, you can see all the information related to the signature.

+Ideally, it should display a yellow Exclamation mark saying `The validity of the document certification is UNKNOWN` and also `Document has not been modified since it was certified`.
+It basically means the signature itself is valid, however, the cert can not be verified.
+This makes sense since we're signing the CSR using `8gwifi.org`, and it's not a public CA.

+If you see a red mark in Adobe Reader, bad news, your signature is not valid.

+If you were able to sign your CSR by a real public CA, green mark will show up in the panel, congrats! everything is perfect now.

 ## Resources
 - [Generate CSR for AWS KMS](https://github.com/g-a-d/aws-kms-sign-csr)